 Not convinced?
 Keep reading for 13 celebrities with side fringes that will totally change your mind.

-A quintessential side fringe: long, sweeping and will suit most face shapes and hair textures.
-The subtle way it cuts across the eye makes it a little sassy too.
+A quintessential side fringe: long, sweeping and suits most face shapes and hair textures.
+The subtle way it cuts across the eye makes it a little sassy, too.

 Okay, okay, technically this is more of a side parting than a fringe, but it’s a great way to road test the look before committing to the cut.
 Thanks for the tip, Cameron.

 A flick like this requires some round-brush action and flexible hair spray.
 Try GHD Ceramic Vented Radial Brush in Size 1 (£15).

 A shorter side fringe like this that creates a diagonal line across the forehead will help to make your eyes and lips the focal points of your face.
 It’s an optical illusion, but it’s ideal if those are your best features.

 If you go shorter like Jessica, your fringe can be brushed across to create a full fringe or centre part for a look that’s more retro and will grow out well (think Alexa Chung and you’ll get the idea).